yasomaru/go-sdk/design/design.md

 The HTTP transport APIs are even more asymmetrical.
 Since connections are initiated via HTTP requests, the client developer will create a transport, but the server developer will typically install an HTTP handler.
 Internally, the HTTP handler will create a logical transport for each new client connection.

 Importantly, since they serve many connections, the HTTP handlers must accept a callback to get an MCP server for each new session.
 As described below, MCP servers can optionally connect to multiple clients.
 This allows customization of per-session servers: if the MCP server is stateless, the user can return the same MCP server for each connection.
 On the other hand, if any per-session customization is required, it is possible by returning a different `Server` instance for each connection.

+Both the SSE and Streamable HTTP server transports are http.Handlers which serve messages to their associated connection.
+Consequently, they can be connected at most once.

 ```go
 // SSEHTTPHandler is an http.Handler that serves SSE-based MCP sessions as defined by